NASW Credentialing Center Frequently Asked Questions

 Submit a letter specifically explaining why you are unable to contact your supervisor, along with a copy of the supervisory form you submitted to your state social work board.
 A colleague familiar with your work may then complete the supervisory form.

-Yes, as long as the content of the program is linked to the primary areas of the certification.
+Yes, as long as the content of the continuing education program is directly related to the practice area of the specialty certification.

 CE’s submitted for specialty certifications must meet the core knowledge and skill areas for the respective certifications.
 In other words, continuing education programs must be related to the population and subject matter of the respective certifications.
 Please refer to the application for further information on a specific certification.
 Approved ethics programs are also required for the ACSW application and can be found on the NASW Web site at www.socialworkers.org/ce.